agoston-mc/Thesis/TVM PR-RFC/discussion.md

 The current development supports the conversion of the majority of the operations (97), with the remaining operations considered low priority, and not planned to be supported for now.

-Test cases have been written to cover the finished operators, and the converter has been tested on complete networks with success.
+Test cases have been written to cover the finished operators, and the converter has also been tested on popular complete models with success.